ika-chan/lost-bumblebee/README.md

 ## Welcome to our project page!

-You can use the [editor on GitHub](https://github.com/ika-chan/lost-bumblebee/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
-(Will delete soon)

 We are Lost Bumblebee (Team No. 4) and this is our project page for Mobile Robotics (NA 568).

 ![Our spirit animal](Webpage/B_contender.png)